Gratitude is proven to reduce stress

 - 4 Ways to Reduce Caregiver Stress with Positive Self Talk

-- Experience Positive Effects of Gratitude in 10 Days: Stress Relief for Caregivers
+- Get Positive Effects of Gratitude in 10 Days: Stress Relief for Caregivers

 - 7 Ways of Dealing with Caregiver Guilt That Improve Health